jdcloudcom/en/documentation/Database-and-Cache-Service/DRDS/Operation-Guide/Database/Create-Database.md

 **Database name: ** database name, the rules of database name are prompted on the console

-**Character sets: ** supports UTF8 character set currently and the other character sets of subsequent versions will be provided successively
+**Character Set: ** The following character set is supported at present:
+- utf8
+- utf8mb4
+- gbk
+- latin1

 **Type: ** only supports "split", i.e., the database will be corresponded to multiple databases of multiple JCS for MySQL instance